FredDLR/hello-world/README.md

 I present to you the game "Chicken Scratch" written in Python.

+The Red Pill for today:
 #Romans 10:8 ESV "because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved."
+#Saved from what?
+One might ask.
+I believe from death, the void, meaningless-ness.
+Earth is a program matrix created by God, controlled by satan.
+If we beat the game, we make it into heaven.